jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/readme.md

 Bulk CSV lists for blocking IOCs that aren't certificates

-Note there is a limit of 500 IOCs at a time in bulk
+Note there is a limit of 500 IOCs at a time in bulk, I am thinking about ways I could chop and change this with a script

 I found web content filtering to sometimes mis-categorize so decided to create extra lists on top

 Crowdstrike being looked at via https://urlscan.io/search/#crowdstrike*